Last Updated: March 2026

 Portugal: D7 Visa (Passive Income Visa)

-Portugal has been the top retirement destination in Europe for years — and for good reason.
+Portugal has been the top retirement destination in Europe for years.
 The D7 visa is specifically designed for people with passive income: pensions, rental income, investment returns, or savings.

-Duration: Initial temporary residence permit valid for 2 years, renewable for 3-year periods.
+Duration: Initial 2-year temporary residence permit, renewable for 3-year periods.
 After 5 years of legal residence, you can apply for permanent residence or Portuguese citizenship.

 Tax situation: Portugal’s Non-Habitual Resident (NHR) regime offered significant tax benefits for retirees, though this program has been modified in recent years.
-Consult a Portuguese tax advisor for the current rules, as they’ve changed multiple times.
+Consult a Portuguese tax advisor for current rules.

-Why retirees love it: Low cost of living (especially outside Lisbon), excellent healthcare system, large English-speaking expat community, year-round mild climate, and a clear path to EU citizenship after 5 years.
+Why retirees love it: Low cost of living (especially outside Lisbon), excellent healthcare, large English-speaking expat community, year-round mild climate, and a clear path to EU citizenship after 5 years.

 Spain: Non-Lucrative Visa